-Internationally renowned mind reader, illusionist and mentalist David Meade teamed up with local charity Friends of the Cancer Centre to host a very special night of mind-boggling entertainment for teenagers and young adults impacted by cancer.
+Internationally renowned mind reader, illusionist, and mentalist David Meade teamed up with local charity Friends of the Cancer Centre to host a very special night of mind-boggling entertainment for teenagers and young adults impacted by cancer.

-David worked closely with Laurena Kane, Friends of the Cancer Centre’s Social Worker for Teenagers and Young Adults, to put on a virtual evening of fun for young people and their family who have recently gone through, or are currently undergoing, cancer treatment.
+David worked closely with Laurena Kane, Friends of the Cancer Centre’s Social Worker for Teenagers and Young Adults, to put on a virtual evening of fun for young people and their families who have recently gone through, or are currently undergoing, cancer treatment.
 Laurena, who works to support each young person from diagnosis through to post-treatment, organised the event as an opportunity for young people to get together and take part in something a little different.
 The last year in particular has been extremely challenging for young patients, with many unable to socialise as normal with family and friends.
 The evening provided a safe meet-up space where young people could come together for a little fun and distraction.

 Talking about what he had in store on the night, David said:

 “I was absolutely delighted to be asked to host a night for these wonderful young people, who were all great sports and really keen to be involved.
 I wanted to make sure the evening was fun and provided a little bit of escapism.